 - Find a mentor.
 I was lucky to build a rapport with Marianne Wheelaghan, fellow Leither Magazine columnist and Pilrig Press co-owner.
 Her support has been invaluable.

-- Work with a book designer (I used Book Printing UK(this will open in a new window)) and trust your instincts.
+- Work with a book designer (I used Book Printing UK) and trust your instincts.
 You know your writing better than anyone else.

 Check out Tracy's books Get Fit and Enjoy It and the Healthy Living Yearbook or find her on Twitter and Facebook.